Authorization Cheat Sheet¶

 - Centralize the logic for handling failed access control checks.

 - Verify the handling of exception and authorization failures.
-Ensure that such failures, no matter how unusually or unlikely, do not put the software into an unstable state that could lead to authorization bypass.
+Ensure that such failures, no matter how unlikely, do not put the software into an unstable state that could lead to authorization bypass.

 Implement Appropriate Logging¶